-A Word version of your essay should be submitted via CANVAS (□) by 5pm on the Friday of the week in which the essay is due.
+A Word version of your essay should be submitted via CANVAS () by 5pm on the day of the week in which the essay is due in Michaelmas.
+In Hilary submission days will differ - a schedule of essay deadlines will be published nearer the time.